-40 Toddler Food Ideas – 2 weeks worth of healthy and realistic breakfast, snack, lunch and dinner ideas for your toddler and family!
+40 Toddler Food Ideas – 2 weeks’ worth of realistic breakfast, snack, lunch, and dinner ideas for your toddler and family!

 Graphic for post - 40 toddler food ideas - 2 weeks worth of meals.
 Images are a grid of colorful plates full of healthy toddler meals.

-I wasn’t intending to do a follow up to my original What My Toddler Eats post, but since it was such a big hit and readers kept emailing me asking me to do another addition, I decided to do another post showcasing what my toddler eats in the colder months.
+I didn’t intend to follow up on my original What My Toddler Eats post, but since it was such a big hit and readers kept emailing me asking me to add another addition, I decided to do another post showcasing what my toddler eats in the colder months.
 I was planning on doing this post in October.

 Then life took over.